axibase/atsd/pricing.md

 ## Enterprise Edition

-ATSD Enterprise Edition (SE) is available on the following subscription plan, as well as a Permanent License:
+ATSD Enterprise Edition (SE) is available on the following subscription plan, as well as a Perpetual License:

 | Price per Month |
 |---:|